 As a Member of the British Empire

-In 1954, Muhammadu Ribadu was appointed as the Federal Minister of Land, Mines, and Power; he served in that ministry until 1957 when he was transferred to the portfolio of Lagos Affairs.
-He was the second Vice President of the NPC and of the most influential leaders of the NPC-dominated regime in the Federation.
+In 1954, Muhammadu Ribadu was appointed as the Federal Minister of Land, Mines, and Power; he served in that ministry until 1957, when he was transferred to the portfolio of Lagos Affairs.
+He was the second Vice President of the NPC and one of the most influential leaders of the NPC-dominated regime in the Federation.

 Muhammadu Ribadu received a British decoration, being awarded the Member of the British Empire (MBE) in 1952.